Australia's PEXA files IPO prospectus, to begin trading in July

-June 14 (Reuters) - Australian online realty firm PEXA Group Ltd on Monday lodged the prospectus for the country's largest initial public offering (IPO) this year, with plans to begin trading on July 1.
+June 14 (Reuters) - Australian online realty firm PEXA Group Ltd filed the prospectus on Monday for what would be the country's largest initial public offering this year, with plans to begin trading on July 1.

 The fully underwritten IPO will raise A$1.18 billion ($909.19 million) at an offer price of A$17.13, as previously reported by Reuters.

-The offering will give PEXA a market capitalization of about A$3 billion, the company said in a statement.
+The offering will give PEXA a market capitalization of about A$3 billion, Torrens Group, which will be renamed PEXA Group, said in a statement.

+The hotly anticipated IPO comes as Australian house prices skyrocket thanks to record-low borrowing rates and government incentives that have pushed up demand for housing.

+The listing will bring an end to months of interest by private equity giants and others for the firm that runs an online property exchange network, which had attracted bids for its largest shareholder, Link Administration Holdings LNK.AX

 ($1 = 1.2979 Australian dollars)